- Media Center

 NCAA therefore regulates the industry through series of well coordinated procedures.
 The Authority sets safety standards, issue licenses and operating certificates to personnel and service providers and monitors their compliance through a range of surveillance activities.
 Where safety rules are breeched, the NCAA takes strong corrective actions to enforce compliance which may include sanctions.

-The 2006 Civil Aviation Act established the Nigerian Civil Aviation Authority as the apex aviation safety regulator, with responsibility for regulating the whole industry, including the airlines and the service providers such as the Nigerian Airspace Management Agency and Federal Airport Authority of Nigeria.
-As required by the Act, NCAA has promulgated the Nigerian Civil Aviation Regulations, to give specificity to the Standards And Recommended Practices (SARP) of ICAO.
+The 2006 Civil Aviation Act established the Nigeria Civil Aviation Authority as the apex aviation safety regulator, with responsibility for regulating the whole industry, including the airlines and the service providers such as the Nigerian Airspace Management Agency and Federal Airport Authority of Nigeria.
+As required by the Act, NCAA has promulgated the Nigeria Civil Aviation Regulations, to give specificity to the Standards And Recommended Practices (SARP) of ICAO.
 The NCAA further publishes technical guidance material, in the form of Orders and Murtala Muhammed International Airport, Ikeja LagosAdvisory Circulars, for the guidance of the Authority's safety inspectors and industry participants.

 One of the key instruments of NCAA's regulation is the issuance or revalidation of licenses such as Air Operator's Certificate (AOC), Air Transport Licence (ATL), Airline Operating Permit (AOP), Permit for Non Commercial Flight (PNCF) and Air Travel Organizer's License (ATOL).
 NCAA's Aviation Safety Inspectors conduct unscheduled on the spot inspections of the operations of airlines and other service providers to ensure continuous compliance with the regulations guiding their operations.